alaffin12/stackedit/Bastion.md

 #### Basic Facilities (500 gp/3 wks to construct)
 **Arcane Study**
 Upkeep: 20 gp/wk
-*Empower Arcane Focus.* An arcane spell-caster receives a +1 bonus to spell save DCs and attack rolls for the next week.
+*Empower Arcane Focus (-10 gp).* An arcane spell-caster receives a +1 bonus to spell save DCs and attack rolls for the next week.
-*Spell Research.* Creates a random scroll, which will be waiting at the bastion to be picked up when the party next returns.
+*Spell Research (-10 gp).* Creates a random scroll, which will be waiting at the bastion to be picked up when the party next returns.
-*Magical Services.* Offsets the
+*Magical Services.* Sell magical services to the community.
+Offsets the cost of upkeep (earn 20 gp).

 **Clinic**
 Upkeep: 20 gp/wk
+*

 https://pretzel-lectern.blogspot.com/2023/11/better-5e-bastion-facility-boons.html

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzQ4OTIzMTMsLTE4ODQ5NjQwMjYsNj
-gzMzU2OTY0LDE2NDcxOTUxNzRdfQ==
+eyJoaXN0b3J5IjpbMTIyODE2MjYzMiwtMTg4NDk2NDAyNiw2OD
+MzNTY5NjQsMTY0NzE5NTE3NF19
 -->